rafael2k/8086-toolchain/readme.md

 The relevant directories for ELKS are: nasm, ld, cpp and c86.

 Directory "host-toolchain" contains the original tools just patched to compile in recent Linux / MacOS systems.

+To build, type "make".
+Elks binaries will be in "elks-bin" and host binaries in "host-bin".
+Build should work on any recent Linux or MacOS with OpenWatcom v2 installed (source the owsetenv.sh script for setting OpenWatcom environment variables).

 # 8086 Toolchain (Original OLD README)